sayo-hs/heftia/README.md

 When attempting to interpret an effect while there are unhandled higher-order effects present, you cannot obtain delimited continuations beyond the action scope held by these unhandled higher-order effects.
 It appears as if a *reset* (in the sense of *shift/reset*) is applied to each of the scopes still held by the remaining unhandled higher-order effects.

-In other words, to obtain delimited continuations that span across scopes or to maintain state across scopes, it is necessary to first handle and eliminate all higher-order effects that hold those scopes, and then handle the effect targeted for stateful interpretation in that order.
+In other words, to obtain delimited continuations beyond their scope, it is necessary to first handle and eliminate all higher-order effects that hold those scopes, and then handle the effect targeted for stateful interpretation in that order.
-For this, it may be necessary to perform *multi-layering* as needed.
+For this purpose, it might sometimes be possible to use *multi-layering*.
 For an example of multi-layering, see [Example/Continuation2](https://github.com/sayo-hs/heftia/blob/f4989e92c31ae2632762afcff306ffa48c307c56/heftia-effects/Example/Continuation2/Main.hs).
 For more details, please refer to the documentation of the `interpretRec` family of functions.